Cryptocurrency Owners: Is the IRS Watching You?

 The takeaway here is that the IRS is taking the virtual currency trend very seriously.
 More IRS guidance will be published soon, but taxpayers should take some time to become fully educated and review previously filed tax returns.
 Taxpayers be aware as the popularity of cryptocurrency continues to rise, the IRS has a new target in sight!

-As always, please contact your Adams Brown advisor for questions, more information, or if you receive a letter from the IRS.
+As always, please contact an Adams Brown advisor for questions, more information, or if you receive a letter from the IRS.